sunpy/sunpy/docs/topic_guide/extending_fido.rst

 3. For each file, check if it matches the pattern.
 4. For each file that matches the pattern, check if it is in the timerange.
 If it is, add it to the output.

-For a more in-depth explanation on how this is accomplished internally, see the following explanation:
+For a more verbose in-depth explanation on how this is accomplished internally:

 1. A Scraper object takes as input the generalised ``pattern`` of how a desired filepath looks like, in the ``parse`` format.
 Upon initialisation, a version of the pattern following the datetime format is also internally generated, called the ``dt_pattern``.